RebeccaCrecelius/100-days-of-code/log.md

 ### Day 34: March 15, 2024

-**Today's Progress**: Unfortunately, keyboard shortcuts are not working right now.
-I researched the problem, and it states that I need to uninstall a driver.
-However, there is conflicting information as to whether this will delete files.
-One source says it will and another says it will not.
-Therefore, I will be focusing on classwork today.
+**Today's Progress**: Resolved an issue with shortcut keys.
+However, the solution may be temporary.
+The computer’s hard drive may be failing.
+Added media queries.

-**Thoughts**: I cannot afford a new computer.
+**Thoughts**: The media queries are okay.
+I would prefer it if there was still a background image for a tablet size and I would also like another option for the logo display.
+However, given the fact that I also need to learn how to build an app, I have decided not to worry about it too much.
+If I can get the ideal media queries, great.
+If not, what I have right now is fine.
+I also need a new computer.
+I cannot afford a new computer at this time.

-**To Do**: Everything from Day 33.
+**To Do**: Continue adding media queries.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing for widths around 891 px.
+(Not sure what I meant by this last to do item.)